-THE NIGHT OF THE IGUANA, Starring James Earl Jones, Opens Tonight at A.R.T.
+THE NIGHT OF THE IGUANA with James Earl Jones Finds Full Cast at A.R.T.

-The American Repertory Theater (A.R.T.) at Harvard University under the leadership of Artistic Director Diane Paulus and Executive Director Diane Quinn, presents The Night of the Iguana, written by Tennessee Williams and directed by Michael Wilson.
+The American Repertory Theater (A.R.T.) at Harvard University under the leadership of Artistic Director Diane Paulus and Executive Director Diane Quinn, will present The Night of the Iguana, written by Tennessee Williams and directed by Michael Wilson.

-Performances began on Saturday, February 18, open tonight, February 24, and run through Saturday, March 18 at the Loeb Drama Center, 64 Brattle St., Cambridge.
+Performances begin on Saturday, February 18 and run through Saturday, March 18 at the Loeb Drama Center, 64 Brattle St., Cambridge.

 On the edge of the Mexican jungle, a group of troubled travelers seek shelter from a storm.
 Directed by Michael Wilson (Trip to Bountiful, The Best Man) Tennessee Williams' feverishly poetic 1961 drama follows a hotel proprietress and the scandal-soaked Southern preacher who turns up on her veranda.
 A Nantucket portrait artist traveling with her ancient grandfather, a bus full of fuming Texan college administrators, and a party of vacationers collide in this drama about how far we travel to outrun the demons within.